Artificed/Artificed/README.md

 # Hi there! 👋 I'm Paul

-I’m a full-stack engineer building scalable software and AI-powered systems.
+I’m a software engineer building scalable platforms and AI-powered systems.
 I’m currently an <i>Assistant Development Officer</i> at BINUS University, where I work on technical programs while developing production-ready applications.

 ---